GeoDaCenter/opioid-policy-scan/data_final/metadata/MedExp.md

 Note: Every variable can be found in the **Latest** files.

 ### Data Source(s) Description:
-Variables were obtained from Kaiser Family Foundation's [State Health Facts](https://www.kff.org/medicaid/state-indicator/medicaid-expansion-spending/?currentTimeframe=0&sortModel=%7B%22colId%22:%22Total%20Medicaid%20Spending%22,%22sort%22:%22desc%22%7D), accessed January 11, 2021.
+Variables were obtained from Kaiser Family Foundation's [State Health Facts](https://www.kff.org/medicaid/state-indicator/medicaid-expansion-spending/?currentTimeframe=0&sortModel=%7B%22colId%22:%22Total%20Medicaid%20Spending%22,%22sort%22:%22desc%22%7D), first accessed January 11, 2021.
 Raw data is downloaded in the folder of [data_raw](https://github.com/GeoDaCenter/opioid-policy-scan/tree/v1.0/data_raw), named as *raw_data_medi_expan.csv*.
 Kaiser Family Foundation uses data in its analysis from the Centers for Medicare and Medicaid Services (CMS) [Medicaid Budget and Expenditure System (MBES)](https://www.medicaid.gov/medicaid/financing-and-reimbursement/state-expenditure-reporting/expenditure-reports/index.html).
 The sources are from Urban Institute estimates based on data from CMS (Form 64) from August 2020.

 ### Description of Data Processing: